LeoNicatot/leonicatot.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Leo Nicatot is a Computer Science master student in Nanjing University, China. ~~He is interested in almost everything except CS~~(just a joke, he's interested in everything, **even** CS).
+Leo Nicatot is currently a Computer Science graduate student in Nanjing University, China. ~~He is interested in almost everything except CS~~ (just a joke, he's interested in everything, **even** CS).
 His current advisors are [Professor Changhai Nie](https://gist.nju.edu.cn/changhai/public_html/) and [Professor Xintao Niu](niuxintao.github.io/).

 Nicatot sucks at doing engineering, because he hasn't received enough positive feedback from doing engineering(just an excuse, the real reason is that he is a *lazy* guy).
-Therefore, his advisor advises him to do some theoretical works, which makes him feel frightened and helpless.
+Therefore, his advisor suggests him to do some theoretical works, which makes him feel frightened and helpless.

 From Sept.
-2023, he is going to host a seminar on **Probability and Computer Science** for undergraduates with [Professor Xintao Niu](niuxintao.github.io/) and in Suzhou Campus, Nanjing University.
-All the resources will be released on this site then.
-Good luck to him.
+2023, [Professor Xintao Niu](niuxintao.github.io/) is going to host a seminar on **Probability and Computing** for undergraduates Suzhou Campus, Nanjing University.
+Nicatot and Hongnan Chen will be the two main speakers in this seminar.
+All the resources (slides, notes, *etc.*) will be released on this site then.
+Good luck to Nicatot!